opengauss-mirror/openGauss-server/src/gausskernel/dbmind/tools/xtuner/Readme.md

 }
 ```

-p.s The detailed configurations are configured in the configuration file (the default one is xtuner.conf).
+Note: The detailed configurations are configured in the configuration file (the default one is xtuner.conf).

 ### Watching the log files
 1. log/opengauss_tuner.log: The log file records events that occur in runtime.
 You could locate bugs through it.